jamiephan/HeroesOfTheStorm_Tools/README.md

     └── trang.jar
 ```

-4. In WSL, on the folder, run the following command:
+4. In terminal (or WSL), at the extracted folder, run the following command:

 ```bash
 chmod +x schemaGenerator.sh